MicrosoftDocs/power-platform/power-virtual-agents/build-22/advanced-power-fx.md

 ## Use Power Fx as a condition

-To evaluate more complex expressions, Condition nodes can be configured to use Power Fx formulas.
+To evaluate more complex expressions, configure Condition nodes to use Power Fx formulas.

-In this example, the bot will determine if a booking date qualifies for discount.
+In this example, the bot will determine if a booking date qualifies for a discount.
 To do this, it checks if the booking date provided by the user is 14 days or more from the current date.

 1. Create a new topic.

 1. Select the **+** icon and then choose **Ask a question**.

-1. For **Enter a response**, enter `Booking date?`.
+1. For **Enter a response**, enter the `Booking date?`.

 1. In the **Identify** box, select the **>** arrow and choose **Date and time**.